-Credit ratings, where shown, specify the minimum credit rating category required at purchase.
-For purposes of this Policy, the minimum rating will be determined by the lowest rating by Standard & Poor's, Moody's, or Fitch.
-In the event that an investment originally purchased within Policy guidelines is downgraded below the Policy requirements, the course of action to be followed by the City Treasurer will then be decided on a case-by-case basis, considering such factors as the reason for the downgrade, prognosis for recovery or further rating downgrades, and the market price of the security.
+Credit ratings, where shown specify the minimum credit rating category required at purchase.
+For purposes of this Policy, the minimum rating will be determined by the lowest rating by Standard & Poors, Moody's or Fitch.
+In the event that an investment originally purchased within Policy guidelines is downgraded below the Policy requirements, the course of action to be followed by the City Treasurer will then be decided on a case-by-case basis, considering such factors as the reason for the downgrade, prognosis for recovery of further rating downgrades, and the market price of the security.